 © All Rights Reserved – Wyandotte Nation – These maps may not be reproduced without written permission from the Wyandotte Nation Tribal Heritage Department Director.

-- Vacancy Announcement – Education Specialist – Full-Time – Education Department August 8, 2018
+- Vacancy Announcement – Custodian (Bearskin Healthcare and Wellness Center) – Full-Time – Facilities December 10, 2018

 ATTENTION WYANDOTTE CITIZENS!

 Please contact Dana at the tribal center and update your mailing address today.
 If you are receiving the tribal newsletter your records are up to date.
 Information has been mailed out regarding a new supplemental healthcare benefit!
 Call your family members and have them update their mailing addresses too.

 Chief Bearskin's ultimate vision was to provide healthcare to all Tribal Citizens.
 It has taken several years and a lot of work by many people, now through the final efforts of Chief Friend we are seeing Chief Bearskin’s dream become a reality for ALL Tribal Citizens nationwide!

 What History Says“Of all the savage allies of Great Britain in the West, the Wyandots were the most powerful.
 This arose not so much from the number of their warriors, as from their superior intelligence.
 Their long association with the French at Detroit, and, after that post fell into the possession of Great Britain, with its later occupants, had advanced them in many respects over the surrounding nations.” ______ Butterfield, C. W. An Historical Account of the Expedition Against Sandusky Under Col. William Crawford In 1782.
 Cincinnati: Robert Clarke & Co, 1873. print.
 (164-5)

 2019 Winter Clothing Gift Card App